-Bright and welcoming, the centre has a floor plan closing in on 1,000 square metres, all of which is dedicated to modern art.
+Bright and welcoming, the center has a floor plan closing in on 1,000 square metres, all of which is dedicated to modern art.

 While the rotating series of exhibited works predominantly come from local artists, that doesn’t mean that this space is any less worthwhile than a gallery in a larger city.

-In addition, there’s also a theatre space, and the centre holds regular classes, lectures, and workshops on various art-related themes.
+In addition, there’s also a theater space, and the center holds regular classes, lectures, and workshops on various art-related themes.